CraftAcademyLabs/ca_course/bdd_with_rails.md

 ```shell
 $ rails generate model Article title:string content:text
 ```
-Following that you need to run the `migrate` command to update your database.
+Following that, you need to run the `migrate` command to update your database.

 ```shell
 $ rails db:migrate